 The general properties include an identifier and title: the default name in the Identifier box should generally be maintained, while the Title can be changed to suit the test.
 In general, the Visible box should be checked (or else the test-taker is unable to see the section), and the Keep Together box should also be checked if it is important that the entire section be completed before moving onto the next section.
 Categories act as tag references, which may be displayed to the test-taker.

 In the Test Navigation panel, if Enable Review Screen is checked, the review panel will appear on the left when a test-taker is taking a test.
 If Enable Mark for Review is checked, the test-taker has the option to flag items in the test.
 See the section on the Review Panel for more information on how the review panel can be used.
 Check Informational Item Usage if the item has been included in the test for informational purposes only.
 This prevents the item being treated as a question.
-Check Allow Section Skipping to allow the test-taker to pass on answering the questions in this section.

 In the Navigation Warnings panel, check the boxes where you would like the test-taker to receive (or not receive) the warning in question.